What to Plant in January-Zones 1-10

 What to Plant in January

-I know what you are thinking; who the heck plants things in January?!
-January isn’t thought of as a prime planting and gardening month, but gardeners in frost-free zones know that this is the perfect time for cool-season vegetables.
+I know what you are thinking: Who plants things in January?!
+January isn’t considered a prime planting and gardening month, but gardeners in frost-free zones know this is the perfect time for cool-season vegetables.
 Knowing what to plant in January is the key.
 In case you missed this post, What Flowers to Plant in January

-If you live in an area that does get frost, you can always plant indoors and then move your stuff outdoors as the season warms up.
-I highly recommend these for seedlings: CowPots and Organic Seedling Soil, this way you plant your seeds and place the CowPots in your garden when the temperatures are right.
+If you live in an area with frost, you can always plant indoors and move your stuff outdoors as the season warms up.
+I highly recommend these for seedlings: CowPots and Organic Seedling Soil; this way, you can plant your seeds and place the CowPots in your garden when the temperatures are correct.
 Where I buy my garden seeds: SeedsNow

 It’s been harder to determine the time to plant outside the last few years because the weather has changed, unlike any time in history.
-I believe regular planting zone times are going to have to be changed very soon due to the uncertainty of the weather.
+I believe regular planting zone times will have to be changed very soon due to the uncertainty of the weather.

 What to Plant in January

-When it comes to gardening, it is important to know what zone you live in.
+When gardening, it is essential to know what zone you live in.
 Check here to find your zone.
 All you need to do to find your zone is type in your zip code.
 Below, you will see what you can plant in your zone in January!

 How I store my garden seeds: